-To enable participating hospitals to establish and efficiently run IT enabled vision centers.
+This Collaborative aims to facilitate partner hospitals to set-up and efficiently run IT enabled vision centres.

 Why Vision Centres?

-Vision centres (VCs) are emerging as an integral part of eye care ecosystem in the developing world.
-With the right approach, telemedicine and IT support, these centres can effectively function as an extension of outpatient services, offering comprehensive care to populations that are not reached otherwise.
-Well run VCs can substantially contribute to the surgical and subspecialty volumes of the base hospital.
+Vision centres are emerging as an integral part of eye care ecosystem.
+With right approach, telemedicine and IT support these centres can effectively function as extended outpatient facility offering comprehensive care to the entire service area population.
+In a shortrun these centres substantially contribute to the surgical and specialty volumes of a eye hospital.

 What this collaborative offers?

-- Guidance to strengthen base hospital support systems for managing vision centres
+- Strengthen base hospital support for vision centres

-- Ideas for demand generation and strengthening follow up care
+- Inputs on demand generation and strengthening follow up care